leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 ## objectives

 Many of the objectives required hints from some of the [terminal](#terminals) challenges first.
-I did not really have a strategy other than walking around and clicking on terminals as I saw them.
+I didn't really have a strategy other than walking around and clicking on terminals as I saw them.
 As I went through them, I chose to do the main objectives that were available next to them as well.
-At first, only the first 5 main objectives were visible until you unlock the door in Santas workshop to impersonate him.
+At first, only the first 5 main objectives were visible until you unlocked the door in Santas workshop to impersonate him.

 ### 1 - uncover santas gift list